Energy Optimization through Software

 Energy costs can take a big financial chunk out of building operations.
 Reducing energy costs is key to keeping building operation costs low.
 Current measures don’t always add up, either.
 Some have long payback periods, making them difficult to enforce.
 And in the case of rental properties, energy efficiency measures aren’t always backed by the owner.

 energyControl takes a fresh approach.
-Intelligent algorithms save your HVAC systems up to 40 percent of energy, with payback times often less than one year.
+Intelligent algorithms save your HVAC systems more than 20 percent of energy, with payback times often less than one year.
 Also, energyControl can be installed without an interruption in service.

 For businesses that rent or lease space, energy savings can be realized with the simplicity of software instead of through installing additional building systems.